 This recipe is safe for those who are lactose intolerant.

 This recipe contains GERD triggers and those with GERD may wish to avoid it.

 This recipe is safe for those who are sensitive to gluten.

 "Although I cannot lay an egg, I am a very good judge of omelettes." -George Bernard Shaw

 I had a version of this in a Middle Eastern restaurant.
 It is a great dish and you can make a big pot of the sauce and reheat it later.
 Instead of brown rice, this would be great with drained and rinsed chick peas in the bottom of the dish (1/2 of a 15-ounce can per serving), topped with the sauce and then the eggs.

-The sauce keeps well.
+This recipe can easily be multiplied and the sauce keeps well.
 Reheat gently, then top with fresh eggs and broil per the directions.
+Serve with Brown Rice.

 Place a large skillet over medium high heat.

 Add the olive oil and then the onions.